MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: Introduction

-Model stealing attacks compromise the confidentiality of ML models by allowing an adversary to train a \emph{clone model} that closely mimics the predictions of the target model, effectively copying its functionality.
+Model functionality stealing attacks compromise the confidentiality of ML models by allowing an adversary to train a \emph{clone model} that closely mimics the predictions of the target model, effectively copying its functionality.
 These attacks only require black-box access to the target model where the adversary can access the predictions of the model for any given input.
-We explain MS attacks using Fig.~\ref{fig:kd}.
+Fig.~\ref{fig:kd} illustrates the steps involved in carrying out a MS attack.
 The adversary first queries the target model $T$ with various inputs $\{x_i\}_{i=1}^n$ and uses the predictions of the target model $y_i = T(x_i)$ to construct a labeled dataset $\mathcal{D}=\{x_i, y_i\}$.
-This dataset is used to train a clone model $C$ to match the predictions of $T$.
-With an appropriate set of inputs $\{x_i\}_{i=1}^n$, this process can be used to train a clone model that achieves high accuracy on the classification task, effectively replicating the functionality of the target model.
+This dataset is then used to train a clone model $C$ to match the predictions of $T$.